BIOLOGY FOR LIFE

 Internal Assessment Analysis

-This criterion assesses the extent to which the student’s report provides evidence that the student has selected, recorded, processed and interpreted the data in ways that are relevant to the research question and can support a conclusion.
+This criterion assesses the extent to which the student’s report provides evidence that the student has recorded, processed and presented the data in ways that are relevant to the research question.

 Picture